Micromagnetic-Tomography/mmt_multipole_inversion/README.md

   `MultipoleInversion` class to perform a numerical inversion from a scan signal data.
 This class requires scan surface specifications, particle (point source) locations and the scan signal data.
-These can be passed from the `MagneticSample` output or be sp[ecified manually (useful for combining with other workflows such as micromagnetic simulations).
+These can be passed from the `MagneticSample` output or be specified manually (useful for combining with other workflows such as micromagnetic simulations).

 An additional module to plot results from the inversions is provided in